 About Rebecca Black

-There was a time when my life was filled with boardrooms, deadlines, to-do lists and high heels.
-Career progression left less room to satisfy my rather large appetite for life.
+There was a time when my life was filled with boardrooms, deadlines and high heels.
+Career progression left less room to satisfy my growing appetite for life.
 So much to discover – places to go – things to do – boundaries to push.

-So in 2008 I tottered out of the office, ditched the high heels, breathed in the enormity of opportunities and possibilities, breathed out and got involved.
-Aiming toujours for balance and synchronicity in a chaotic world.
+So in 2008 I tottered out of the office, ditched the high heels, breathed in the enormity of opportunities and possibilities, breathed out and got consciously involved in the ride of life.

-Finding balance in our lives, is a moment to moment challenge.
+Finding balance and harmony in our lives, is a moment to moment challenge.
 Balance in work, in social life and quality of life.

-Looking to the natural world helps me to find that steadiness.
+Looking to the natural world helps me to find a steadiness.

 Nature through the seasons has no shortage of cycles of balance and synchronicity.

-And so I live seasonally – to experience life alongside natures gifts – to bloom when it blooms and calm down when it’s still – to adapt, learn and grow, to respect the process, to try, to thrive, to fall and to get up again.
+And so I live seasonally – in the French Alps – to experience life alongside natures gifts – to bloom when it blooms and calm down when it’s still – to adapt, learn and grow, to respect the process, to try, to thrive, to fall and to get up again.

 To ride the ever changing tide of life and be a more balanced individual.